H&M Just Dropped An Insanely Good Spring Line — & It's Helping Save The Planet

 Year-round, shoppers are welcome to stop by any H&M location to drop off unwanted clothes taking up space in their closets, in exchange for a 15% off coupon toward new H&M outfits.
 And this April, the deal is even sweeter: For every bag of clothing you drop off, you’ll receive two separate coupons.
 In 2018 alone, the brand collected over 3.4 million pounds of unwanted textiles in the U.S.

-But before you run off to unload a sack of old low-rise jeans at your local H&M, check out our favorite looks from the brand’s new spring line, ahead.
+But before you run off to unload a sack of old low-rise jeans at your local H&M, check out our favourite looks from the brand’s new spring line, ahead.